 /var/www ├── html │ └── index.html └── vhosts

 The existing index.html file is the standard Apache test page.
 You can immediately serve content by replacing the existing file with your own site files.
 Alternatively, you can serve one or more sites by using vhosts.
 Your LAMP stack contains a template that you can modify to create new vhost configuration files for each site that you need to host.

 How to configure vhosts

-Note: In Ubuntu®, each vhost has its own separate configuration file, and is then enabled in Apache.
+Note: On the Ubuntu® operating system, each vhost has its own separate configuration file, and is then enabled in Apache.